If you are a football fan then the Camp Nou Experience is a must. This tour takes you through the hallowed halls of Camp Nou in Barcelona, Spain.

 1. The Stadium

-First, and most obviously, the Camp Nou Stadium tour will show you around the Camp Nou Stadium.
+First, and most obviously, the Barcelona soccer Stadium tour will show you around the Camp Nou Stadium.
 This iconic football stadium has a lot more to offer than just grass and seats.
 Your stadium tour will take you to places that most people cannot access when they attend on match days.

 Of course, on the Camp Nou Experience tour, you’ll spend some quality time with the pitch.
 This is, after all, where the magic happens.
 You’ll get to explore the first team dugout, the field, and the stands.
 It is quite the experience being able to drink this all in and imagine the legends who have walked and sat in these exact spots over the past few decades.